eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/nonempty.md

 # #{page.title}

-The non-associating, unary `nonempty` operator is used to test its operand for emptiness.
+The non-associating, unary postfix `nonempty` operator is used to test its operand for emptiness.

 ## Usage